Support for Older Residents

-So if you fancy some seated tummy twists, overhead stretches, hand and thigh squeezes or kneed lifts, come and join our excellent chair exercises.
+So if you fancy some seated tummy twists, overhead stretches, hand and thigh squeezes or knee lifts, come and join our excellent chair exercises.

 During Lockdown we have transferred this class to online via zoom on a Wednesday morning from 11am – 1230pm.
 There’s a quiz and a chance for a news afterwards.